terrastruct/d2-docs/docs/tour/shapes.md

 :::

 :::info
-The full catalog of shapes:
+The full catalog of shapes types:
 - `rectangle`
 - `square`
 - `page`